 How to Bake Pork Chops

 Thick, juicy baked pork chops make an excellent main dish for weeknight dinners because they are delicious, lean, and quick to cook.
 Check out these pointers for baking the best pork chops.
+Plus, we're sharing our favorite pork chop recipes.

 How to Pick a Pork ChopRib Chops